The Complete Guide to the Comedy Scene in San Francisco

 BATS Improv features both short-form and long-form weekend shows at the historic Fort Mason Center.
 Their short-form shows are fast-paced and include more audience interaction, while their long-form shows focus on improv that has more narrative and character development.

 If you’re looking to experience improv in San Francisco, BATS Improv is one of the originals and a good option to start with.

 Secret Improv Society

-- What to Know Before You Go: Full bar and no drink minimum.
+- What to Know Before You Go: Shows are Fridays and Saturdays, full bar and no drink minimum.